 Written by: Miriam Tessier

-With the new demand for quality by tourism consumers today, the customization of rooms has become an effective strategy to meet the new demands of customers.
+With the new demand for quality by tourism consumers today, the room's customisation has become an effective strategy to meet the new demands of customers.
 Especially for boutique hotels, defining the characteristics of the hotel’s rooms with a closer approach to customer preferences or interests means greater customer satisfaction, loyalty and further differentiation inside the tourism market.

 You know well that the tourism market is constantly growing, that actually entering this sector is increasingly accessible for different company sizes.
 In the same way the hotel market is very versatile, dynamic.
 Thanks to electronic commerce you can reach your audience easily, as long as you follow an online marketing strategy tailored to the needs of your company.